mibur1/psy111/book/statistics/6_EFA/1_Example.md

   display_name: Python 3
 ---

-# 10.1.
-Application
+# 11.1 Application

-To apply EFA we will use the `statsmodels` package {cite}`seabold2010statsmodels`, which you already know from the previous sessions.
+To apply EFA we will use the `statsmodels` package, which you already know from the previous sessions.
 Its factor analysis tools live in `statsmodels.multivariate.factor`, and you can read through the [official documentation](https://www.statsmodels.org/stable/generated/statsmodels.multivariate.factor.Factor.html) for further details.

 When performing EFA, our objective is to find the optimal number of factors that effectively explain the relationships among a set of observed variables.
 The main steps involved in this process are: